Swedish Academy: The Nordic Prize

 The Swedish Academy Nordic Prize was established at the Swedish Academy's 200th jubilee in 1986 and with a prize sum of 400 000 Swedish crowns is the largest prize the Academy awards after the Nobel Prize in Literature.
 Among others, it has been awarded to William Heinesen (1987), Tomas Tranströmer (1991), Inger Christensen (1992), Klaus Rifbjerg (1999), Lars Norén (2003), Jon Fosse (2007), Per Olov Enquist (2010), Kjell Askildsen (2011), Sofi Oksanen (2013), Dag Solstad (2017) and Karl Ove Knausgård (2019).

+Bellman Prize

+Bellmanpriset was established in 1920 in memory of Carl Michael Bellman and is awarded to "a truly outstanding Swedish poet".
+Among others, it has been awarded to Pär Lagerkvist, Anders Österling, Hjalmar Gullberg, Evert Taube, Harry Martinson, Gunnar Ekelöf, Nils Ferlin, Erik Lindegren, Artur Lundkvist, Johannes Edfelt, Werner Aspenström, Lars Forssell and Katarina Frostenson.

-Other awards
+Other prizes

-Other prizes the Swedish Academy awards include Bellmanpriset, established in 1920 in memory of Carl Michael Bellman and awarded to "a truly outstanding Swedish poet", Kungliga priset (The Royal Prize) established in 1835 by the Swedish king Karl XIV Johan awarded to significant achievements in the Academy's fields of operation, and a number of other prizes and scholarships awarded to authors, scholars, teachers and librarians.
+Kungliga priset (The Royal Prize) was established in 1835 by the Swedish king Karl XIV Johan and is awarded to significant achievements in the Academy's fields of operation.
+The Swedish Acadademy also awards a number of other prizes and scholarships to authors, scholars, teachers and librarians.